gabotaco/WealthyWumpus/README.md

 ## Jail

 A player can go to jail in 3 ways.
 Either by getting a card that sends them to jail, landing on the go to jail tile or by rolling doubles 3 times in a row.
 While in jail the player can still collect rent and can bid on property and accept offers.
 There are 3 ways a player can get out of jail.
 Either by having a get out of jail free card (will be used the first turn if you don't roll doubles), by rolling doubles or if you don't roll doubles after 3 turns you will pay $50 dollars and get out of jail.

+## Buying Houses

+In order to buy a house you have to own all properties in a color group.
+Once that is done houses must be built evenly across all color groups that you own.
+Reacting with the 🏠 or doing `!house` will find the cheapest eligable property and build a house.

 ## Selling Property